Biography

 What has Newsom accomplished as California governor?

-Key accomplishments include the nation's most aggressive EV mandate (zero-emission new car sales by 2035), expanded Medi-Cal coverage, a $15 statewide minimum wage, universal pre-K, and some of the country's strongest gun control laws.
+Key accomplishments include the nation's most aggressive EV mandate (zero-emission new car sales by 2035), expanded Medi-Cal coverage, a $15 statewide minimum wage, universal pre-K, and some of the country's strongest gun polling laws.
 He also survived the 2021 recall attempt with 61.9% opposing his removal.

 How did Newsom survive the 2021 recall?